How to Apply

 Admissions into a graduate degree program is a process shared by the UMass Graduate School and the graduate program.
 To be considered for graduate admission, applicants must meet the requirements of the Graduate School and of the graduate program.

 - Bachelor’s degree: Prior to their anticipated start date, applicants must complete a bachelor’s degree from a U.S. college or university accredited by a regional accrediting association; or complete an international degree that is equivalent to a U.S. bachelor’s degree from a college or university recognized and approved by the Ministry of Education or commission responsible for higher education in the country where the degree is earned.
 If you obtained your degree from a university outside the United States, please consult the International Applicants page for more information.

 - English Proficiency: Applicants whose native language is not English must demonstrate English proficiency.
 For more details consult the International Applicants page.

 Visit the graduate program’s website for any additional requirements.
 Note that some programs may specify additional material (e.g., portfolio, auditions, test scores) which requires preparation.
 Links to program websites are listed in the program pages.

-The non-refundable $80 application fee is payable online via credit card or by check drawn on a U.S. bank (made payable to UMass Amherst).
+The nonrefundable $85 application fee is payable online via credit card or by check drawn on a U.S. bank (made payable to UMass Amherst).

-Please submit your transcripts from all colleges/universities attended, undergraduate and graduate, where nine (9) or more credits were earned.
-Unofficial transcripts uploaded to the Additional Materials page of your application are acceptable.
-Upon admittance, official transcripts will need to be submitted, either electronically or in paper format, directly by each institution's registrar to the Graduate Student Service Center.
+Please submit your current transcripts from all colleges/universities attended, undergraduate and graduate, where nine (9) or more credits were earned.
+Current or final unofficial transcripts uploaded to the Additional Materials page of your application are acceptable.
+Upon admittance, official transcripts will need to be submitted, either electronically or in paper format, directly by each institution’s registrar to the Graduate Student Service Center.
 Review After You Apply for instructions on submitting official transcripts.

 Personal Statement and Résumé